Skip to main content

 Prerequisites

-• Created an Ethereum wallet and have the private key available.
+• Prepared an EVM testnet wallet with the private key available

 • Funded your wallet with the following testnet tokens: